Anatomy of a teen romance novel

 A new twist on an old concept revitalizes a stale genre

-Emily Waters, Editor-in-chief
+Emily Waters, Editor in Chief

 I will be the first to admit that the idea of a teen romance novel has never really appealed to me.